J&K: Encounter between security forces, terrorists underway in Anantnag

 Earlier, two terrorists with links to Lashkar-e-Taiba were killed in an encounter with security forces in Braw Bandina area of Awantipora.
 Irfan Ahmad and Tassaduq Shah fired upon the security forces while they were conducting searches in the area but the forces neutralized them in retaliation.

 Earlier the same day, four newly-recruited militants were held while trying to cross over to Pakistan through the Line of Control (LoC) in north Kashmir.
-The recruits included two south Kashmir boys, who have been arrested by the security forces in Boniyar area of Jammu and Kashmir's Baramulla district.
+The recruits included two south Kashmir boys, who have been arrested by the security forces in Boniyar area of J&K's Baramulla district.